 "I wouldn't hesitate to recommend it to my friends"

-All reviewers were keen to read more - "I loved the brilliant cliff-hanger at the end and can't wait to see what's next for William and Granny", "I'd definitely be interested in more books by the author," "I look forward to reading the next in the 'Swidgers', I really enjoyed the book and would definitely read the rest in the series" .
+All reviewers were keen to read more - "I loved the brilliant cliff-hanger at the end and can't wait to see what's next for William and Granny", "I'd definitely be interested in more books by the author," "I look forward to reading the next in the SWIDGERS, I really enjoyed the book and would definitely read the rest in the series" and "It was a really good read and I would definitely buy the book."
 And many were happy too to recommend it to others – "I wouldn't hesitate to recommend it to my friends" and "I'd recommend it to my friends as I think they'd like the mystery and adventure but also find it funny" were typical comments.

 And from the teachers and book club organisers:

-"I found THE DAY THEY SAVED TOMORROW to be an exciting page-turner, laced with comedy that will thrill and entertain young audiences."
+"I found SWIDGERS to be an exciting page-turner, laced with comedy that will thrill and entertain young audiences."